-The Company has investments management share of VCC funds which are not accounted for as subsidiaries, associates, or jointly controlled entities.
+The Company has investment in management shares of VCC funds which are not accounted for as subsidiaries, associates, or jointly controlled entities.
 For those management shares, the Company classifies as financial assets at fair value through profit or loss because these represent investments that the Company intends to hold for the long-term for strategic purposes.